jj1bdx/sfmt-erlang/README.md

 # sfmt-erlang: SIMD-oriented Fast Mersenne Twister (SFMT) for Erlang

-* Version 0.13.2 14-MAY-2020
+* Version 0.13.3 14-MAY-2020
 * Edited and written by Kenji Rikitake (Kenji Rikitake Professional Engineer's Office)
 * Email contact: <kenji.rikitake@acm.org>

 ## Use 0.13.2 and later for OTP 23

 * erlang.mk is updated to stop using `-lerl_interface`.
-This is required for successfully build in OTP 23.
+This is required for a successful build in OTP 23.

 ## Security notice regarding the PHP mt_seed() vulnerability